-- 1. In the Console Preference Selection menu, select Graphical or Serial. - 2.
-To get serial console messages, set the preference to Serial.
+1. In the Console Preference Selection menu, select Graphical or Serial.

+2. To get serial console messages, set the preference to Serial.

 The serial console on most OSes may not work with the Graphical setting because the UEFI does not install the SPCR ACPI table.
-This setting must be Serial when running the ACS test suite because the SPCR ACPI table is mandatory for SystemReady SR/ES and is used in parts of the ACS test.
+This setting must be Serial when running the ACS test suite because the SPCR ACPI table is mandatory for the SystemReady band and is used in parts of the ACS.